schmidsi/melon-reporting/docs/01-strategy/README.md

 * Benjamin started with the auditing interface proposal and it's implementation.
 Furthermore, he created a rudimentary web interface to this auditing contract.
 * Simon refined the documentation outline of the report, created the prototype specification proposal and started to walk through the FINMA KIID document.
 Furthermore he met with Jenna Zenk and John Orthwein to sync risk management with reporting.

+The research takes longer than expected, therefore we jumped forward for the prototype and will implement directly a standard report mockup draft without proper written research foundation.
+Simon already knows in his head how such a standard report needs to look like.
+More validating research can also be done later.
+It is important to have something to show now rather than thorough research.